flutter/website/src/docs/development/platform-integration/ios-app-clip.md

 ---
 title: Adding an iOS App Clip target
-description: How to add an iOS 14 App Clip target to your Flutter project
+description: How to add an iOS 14 App Clip target to your Flutter project.
 ---

 {{site.alert.important}}
-This support is offered experimentally, may not be stable, and may change in the future.
+  This support is offered experimentally on Flutter version 1.22, may not be stable, and may change in the future.
 {{site.alert.end}}

 This guide describes how to manually add another Flutter-rendering iOS App Clip target to your existing Flutter project or [add-to-app][] project.

-For discussions on a feature request to automatically integrate, see [#65451][].
+If you are interested in automatically integrating an App Clip into your iOS app, see feature request [#65451][].

 {{site.alert.warning}}
   This is an advanced guide and is best intended for audience with a working knowledge of iOS development.
 {{site.alert.end}}

 {{site.alert.warning}}
   CocoaPods version 1.10.0.beta.1 or higher is required to run Flutter apps with plugins.
 {{site.alert.end}}

-The result of this guide is also demonstrated in a [sample project][].
+To see a working sample, see the [App Clip sample][] on GitHub.

 ## Step 1 - Open project